TentativeConvert/LaTeX2Anki/README.md

 2. Python

-   You need `python 3`.
-Clone this repository and run and several packages, in particular `plastex` and `beautifulsoup4`.
+   You need `python 3` and several packages, in particular `plastex` and `beautifulsoup4`.
+Clone this repository and run
    ``` bash
    pip3 install latex2anki
    ```